oracle-livelabs/goldengate/atp-objectstorage/adb/adb.md

 ### Prerequisites

-This lab assumes you have completed the following labs:
+To successfully complete this lab, you must:
-* Sign Up for Free Tier/Login to Oracle Cloud
+* Have completed the Get Started lab and sign up for Free Tier/Log in to Oracle Cloud.
+* For IAM-enabled tenancies, ensure that you [configure Identity domains for OCI GoldenGate](https://docs.oracle.com/en/cloud/paas/goldengate-service/mkmbs/#GUID-DD9C1BF8-69FE-4C9A-A2D1-74C73550ED65).
+* For non-IAM enabled tenancies, ensure that you ensure that you first [set up your Vault](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Tasks/managingvaults_topic-To_create_a_new_vault.htm#createnewvault).
+[Learn more about Vault service](https://docs.oracle.com/en-us/iaas/Content/KeyManagement/Concepts/keyoverview.htm).

+> **Notes:**
-> **Note:** *You may see differences in account details (eg: Compartment Name is different in different places) as you work through the labs.
-This is because the workshop was developed using different accounts over time.*
+* You may see differences in account details (eg: Compartment is different in different places) as you work through the labs.
+This is because the workshop was developed using different accounts over time.

-In this section, you will provision a VCN and subnet, ATP and ADW instances, and load data to use with OCI GoldenGate.

-> **Note:** *This workshop was designed to use Oracle Autonomous Databases as the source and target.
-If you plan to use Oracle Database, ensure that you use the CDB user to capture data from the PDBs.*
+* This workshop was designed to use Oracle Autonomous Database as the source.
+If you plan to use Oracle Database, ensure that you use the CDB user to capture data from the PDBs.

 ## Task 1: Create a VCN and subnet

-1. Open the **Navigation Menu**, navigate to **Networking**, and select **Virtual Cloud Networks**.
+1. Open the **Navigation Menu**, select to **Networking**, and select **Virtual cloud networks**.

 	![Virtual Cloud Networks in Oracle Cloud navigation menu](https://oracle-livelabs.github.io/common/images/console/networking-vcn.png " ")